-Anthropology and economic botany in subsistence economics.
-Interrelations between plants and human subsistence activities, with special attention to the Pacific humid tropics.
-Prerequisite: 03.101 and 03.202; or 03.100 and permission of Head of Department.
-(2 hour lecture/seminar.)
+Ecological and economic aspects of interactions between plants and human subsistence activities in traditional and developing societies, with emphasis on Pacific humid tropics.

+Prerequisites: 03.101 and 03.202; or 03.100 and 03.101 and permission of Head of Department.